open-feature/cloud-native-demo/README.md

 # OpenFeature ArgoCD Demo

 This demo showcases how the OpenFeature Operator allows to integrate with ArgoCD to control feature flags in a GitOps environment.
-Using the `FeatureFlagConfiguration` CRD which lives in the application's GitOps reppository, features can be enabled/disabled by creating a pull request for the GitOps repository.
+Using the `FeatureFlagConfiguration` and `FlagSourceConfiguration` CRDs which live in the application's GitOps reppository, features can be enabled/disabled by creating a pull request for the GitOps repository.
 Once a PR has been merged, ArgoCD will pick up that change and automatically apply the updated configuration.
 Changes for a feature flag will be immediately reflected in the demo application, without the need to restart the pod running the application.